Kombai dog

 The Kombai or Polygar dog is a breed of working dog native to Tamil Nadu in Southern India.
-Traditionally kept for guarding and protection, they have a reputation for making excellent guard dogs. they were also occasionally used for hunting big games.
+Traditionally kept for guarding and protection, they have a reputation for making excellent guard dogs.
+They were also occasionally used for hunting big game.

 Description

 The Kombai is described as a broad, short, muscular, powerful and athletic dog that stands around 23 in.
 They have a short, smooth coat that is usually light brown to dark red in colour, and a black muzzle.
 They have dark eyes, the mid-length ears with bent tips, and a fine muzzle.
 The breed has a broad, slightly haired tail that is carried over their back resembling a sickle.

 The Kombai is described as highly intelligent and extremely loyal to, and affectionate with, people they are familiar with, being particularly sweet-natured and tolerant of children with whom they allow particularly rough play, but when aroused by strangers or unfamiliar dogs they can be ferocious, making them excellent guard dogs.